watmough/open-vds-sandbox/docs/connection.rst

   - LogLevel (Note: this is to control the AWS specific logs.
 Possible values: Off, Fatal, Error, Warn, Info, Debug, Trace)
   - ConnectionTimoutMs
   - RequestTimeoutMs
+  - DisableInitApi (This will disable init/deinit of AWS sdk.
+Possible values: 1, On, True, Yes (case insensitive), all other values are false.)

 ``azure`` has two modes.
 The connection string mode or the bearer token mode.
 If the connection string contains a key with name BearerToken it will parse the